 One of the primary functions of a message broker is to route messages between different clients and services.
-This is done by using a routing key or a set of rules to determine where a message should be sent.
+This is done using a routing key or a set of rules to determine where a message should be sent.
 This allows for messages to be delivered to the correct recipients without the need for direct connections between the sender and the receiver.

-Another key feature of a traditional message broker is the ability to queue messages.
-This allows for messages to be stored temporarily if the recipient is not currently available to receive them.
+Another critical feature of a traditional message broker is the ability to queue messages.
+This allows messages to be stored temporarily if the recipient is not currently available to receive them.
 The message broker will then deliver the messages when the recipient becomes available.
 This ensures that messages are not lost and that they are delivered in the correct order.

 A traditional message broker also supports transactional messaging.
 This means that the message broker can ensure that messages are delivered reliably and in the correct order.
-This is done by using a two-phase commit protocol to ensure that messages are only delivered if they have been successfully committed to the message broker’s storage.
+This is done using a two-phase commit protocol to ensure that messages are only delivered if they have been successfully committed to the message broker’s storage.

 A traditional message broker also allows for external connections.
 This means that it can connect to other systems and services that may be running on different platforms or in different locations.
 This allows for messages to be exchanged between different systems and services in a seamless and efficient manner.